arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-audio/content.md

 ---
 title: Guide to GIGA R1 Advanced ADC/DAC and Audio Features
-description: "Learn how to use the ADC/DAC features, along with useful examples on how to generate waveforms and play audio from a file."
+description: 'Learn how to use the ADC/DAC features, along with useful examples on how to generate waveforms and play audio from a file.'
 author: José Bagur, Taddy Chung & Karl Söderby
 hardware:
   - hardware/10.mega/boards/giga-r1-wifi